Changes for 2019-20

 These charges cover the costs of our regulation as part of the COMAH Competent Authority tasked with controlling Major Accident Hazards.
 Natural Resources Wales, along with the Health and Safety Executive and the Office for Nuclear Regulation, form the COMAH Competent Authority in Wales.
 We ensure that duty holders take all measures necessary to prevent major accidents and limit their consequences for human health and the environment.

 We raise charges to recover our costs incurred in carrying out the functions of the COMAH 2015 Regulations based on a time and materials approach.
-We raise invoices within 30 days of 31 March and 30 September each year at a charge out rate of £125 per inspector hour unless otherwise stated.
+We raise invoices within 30 days of 31 March and 30 September each year.
+From 01 April 2019 our charge out rate will be £152 per inspector hour unless otherwise stated.

 The fees payable by operators to the Competent Authority are laid out in Regulation 28 of the COMAH 2015 Regulations.
 This means that the COMAH Competent Authority may charge for the discharge of any function conferred by the COMAH 2015 Regulations with the exception of: